Cryru/Emotion/README.md

 	- Optionally the font can be parsed and rasterized using FreeType as a native library.
 (Requires FreeType compilation symbol and the inluded native library)
 	- Optionally the font can also be rasterized using StbTrueTypeSharp.
   - "WAV" files for audio.
-- Asset loading and managements
+- Asset loading and managements, virtual file system
 - Layer-based audio system with playlists and a custom resampler.
-- Camera system, and a model matrix stack.
+- Extensible camera system.
+- Super fast rendering of many objects at once (less draw calls) through the magic of mapping buffers, batching, and streaming.
+  - Unsynchronized rendering
   - Draw order independent texture alpha testing and blending.
 You'll still need to order semi-transparent objects.
-- Super fast rendering of many objects at once (less draw calls) through the magic of mapping buffers, batching, and streaming.
-- Unsynchronized rendering.
+  - GPU is never starved!
   - Easy drawing of vertices, and 2D primitives like lines, rectangles, triangles, and circles.
 - Spritesheet based animation in either a grid or freeform format.
   - The animation editor allows you to easily detect frames in a spritesheet and name animations.
+  - The animation controller allows you to easily keep track of which animations are playing and transition.
 - Custom text rendering with atlases created at runtime.
-  - Extensible Richtext and TextLayouter classes allowing control over each glyph, and featuring auto wrapping, alignment, markup, and more.
+  - Extensible RichText and TextLayouter classes allowing control over each glyph, and featuring auto wrapping, alignment, markup, and more.
-- Different types of scaling, with pixel art in mind, allowing your game to look good on all resolutions.
+- Different types of out of the box scaling, allowing your game to look good on all resolutions.
-- Framebuffer (RenderTarget) stack allowing for easy rendering to textures and side buffers.
 - Shader Pipeline
   - Try multiple preprocessors to increase the compatibility of your shader.
   - Specify fallbacks!
   - Predefined uniforms based on ShaderToy allow for easily making cool effects.
-- An implementation of A*, with the ability to add a custom heuristics function, and perform other customizations.
+- Various data structures and algorithms implemented.
+  - A* with custom heuristic support
-- QuadTree Implementation
+  - Generic QuadTree
 - Logging, easily extendible and modifiable.
   - Runs on another thread as not to interrupt your game.
-  - Remote logging to PaperTrail and other services which support the protocol.
+  - Remote logging to PaperTrail and other services which support UDP logging.
 - Framerate independent timing with a semi-fixed step.
-Automatically switches to a faster mode and slower mode depending on runtime performance.
+  - Automatically switches to a faster mode and slower mode depending on runtime performance.
-- Easy tilemap drawing and handling, including layer opacity, multiple tilesets, animated tiles, and more
+- Easy tilemap drawing and handling, animated tiles, object handling and lookup, and more.
-  - Integration with the "Tiled" application.
+  - .TMX support and integration with [Tiled](https://www.mapeditor.org/)
-- ImGui Integration through a plugin.
 - Custom fast XML serializer/deserializer with support for derived types, dictionaries, and others.
-Compliant with the .Net XML one.
+  - Compliant with .Net System.Text.XML

 and many more!